TrueBlocks/trueblocks-core/test/gold/apps/chifra/chifra_README.txt

-   slurp         export details by querying EtherScan (note: will not return as many appearances as --list) rm            remove previously monitored address(es) SHARED DATA collections   list and/or share collections (groups of addresses) names         list and/or share named addresses tags          list and/or share tags (subgroups of addresses) abis          list and/or share abi signatures
+   slurp         export details by querying EtherScan (note: will not return as many appearances as --list) rm            remove previously monitored address(es) SHARED DATA entities      list and/or share entities (groups of addresses) names         list and/or share named addresses tags          list and/or share tags (subgroups of addresses) abis          list and/or share abi signatures